Friday’s analyst upgrades and downgrades

 "The beat was led by Canadian Personal and U.S. Commercial Banking, offsetting softer Capital Markets which has been challenging for all banks this quarter," said Mr. Stogdill.

-He raised his earnings forecast for the bank's Canadian Personal segment by 9 per cent year over year in 2018 (from 5 per cent), noting its "managing through [the] mortgage slowdown."
+He raised his earnings forecast for the bank's Canadian Personal segment by 9 per cent year over year in 2018 (from 5 per cent), noting it's "managing through [the] mortgage slowdown."

 Mr. Stogdill also emphasized the earnings contribution of $65-million from newly acquired PrivateBank was well above his projections.